atgatt/atgatt-frontend/README.md

 # atgatt-frontend
 # This repository hosts the code that used to power atgatt.co's frontend website, powered by Vue.js 2.x.
-# If you found this code helpful, please consider a sponsorship: https://github.com/sponsors/bakatz

 ## Project setup
 ```